2022 West Virginia House of Delegates election

 The 2022 West Virginia House of Delegates election was held on November 8, 2022, electing all 100 members of the chamber.
 This coincided with the election of 17 of West Virginia's 34 state senators, and the election of West Virginia's two U.S. representatives.
 Primary elections were held on May 10, 2022.
 Due to redistricting, this was the first House of Delegates election in which all members were elected from single member districts, with West Virginia following a trend of states phasing out multi-member districts in recent decades.

+The Republican party won 88 seats, increasing their supermajority in the chamber.
+In early 2023, delegate Elliott Pritt switched his party affiliation from Democrat to Republican, increasing the party's seat count to 89.

 Background

-In the 2020 House of Delegates election, the Republican Party gained almost twenty seats from the Democrats, achieving supermajority status.
-This has followed West Virginia's sharp turn towards the Republican Party in the past twenty years, and the Republicans' growing prominence in state politics.
-After 2020, two Democrats have changed parties, making nearly 80 percent of the chamber Republican.
+In the 2020 House of Delegates election, the Republican Party gained almost 20 seats from the Democrats, achieving supermajority status.
+This has followed West Virginia's sharp turn towards the Republican Party in the preceding 20 years, and the Republicans' growing prominence in state politics.
+Between the 2020 and 2022 elections, two Democrats switched their party affiliation to Republican.